Navaid-KloneIT/tfgbv-chatbot/README.md

 If you encounter any issues or have questions about the TFGBV Support Chatbot, please:

-1. Check the [Issues](https://github.com/Navaid-KloneIT/tfgbv-chatbot/issues) page to see if your question has already been addressed.
+1. Check the [Issues](https://github.com/your-username/tfgbv-chatbot/issues) page to see if your question has already been addressed
-2. Create a new issue with detailed information about the problem.
+2. Create a new issue with detailed information about the problem
-3. For security concerns, please email us at `security@example.com`.
+3. For security concerns, please email us at [security@example.com](mailto:security@example.com)

 Acknowledgments
 ---------------

-*   Uks Research Centre for providing the guidelines for the Content Analyzer.
+*   Uks Research Centre for providing the guidelines for the Content Analyzer
-*   OpenAI for the powerful language model that powers this chatbot.
+*   OpenAI for the powerful language model that powers this chatbot
-*   All contributors who have helped improve this project.
+*   All contributors who have helped improve this project

 Disclaimer
 ----------